Refinitiv/refinitiv-ui/documents/src/pages/utils/cache.md

 const key = 'my-item-01';
 // Create cache and use the storage const cache = new LocalCache('my-cache', { storage: 'indexeddb' });

-await cache.remove(key);
+// remove specific item follow by the key 'my-item-01' await cache.remove(key);
 ```